 * * * * *

-ADDED ONLINE PITCHING: To ensure that writers have a robust and diverse lineup of agents & editors to pitch, 2024 Writing Conference of Los Angeles attendees will have the ability to also pitch literary agents at the Writing Day Workshops *online* event that follows the 2024 WCLA on our calendar.
+ADDED ONLINE PITCHING: To ensure that writers have a robust and diverse lineup of agents & editors to pitch, 2026 Writing Conference of Los Angeles attendees will have the ability to also pitch literary agents at a specific Writing Day Workshops *online* event that follows the 2026 WCLA on our calendar.

-This means that 2024 WCLA attendees can have access to pitching all those online PWW agents — pitches still at $29 each — without being a formal registrant for the online May/June 2024 event.
-(That said, if you want to formally register for the Pittsburgh conference and have access to all classes and panels, let us know, as there is a discount for confirmed Los Angeles attendees.)
+(That said, if you want to formally register for the August online Chesapeake Writing Workshop and have access to all classes and panels, let us know, as there is a discount for confirmed Los Angeles attendees.)

 If you are interested in this added pitching opportunity, the first step is to get formally registered for Los Angeles.
-Following the WCLA conference on May 4, 2024, we will be in touch with all Los Angeles attendees and ask them if they want to partake in pitching online agents at the 2024 PWW (May 31 – June 1).
+Following the conference on May 2, 2026, we will be in touch with all Los Angeles attendees and ask them if they want to partake in pitching online agents at the 2026 online CWW (August 2026).
 At that time, you can communicate your pitch requests and purchase meeting time.

 * * * * *